Drift diving: Environment

 Drift diving is defined by the diver being primarily carried by the flow of water, so can be done anywhere that the water flow is suitable.
 This generally implies tolerable turbulence, and mainly horizontal flow.
 Blue-water diving and black-water diving in mid-water are usually drift diving, and wall diving is often drift diving when a current flows along the wall.
 Drift diving is also commonly done over relatively flat bottoms, and the depth may be variable or fairly constant.
 Current speed can also vary, often depending on how close to the reef one is at the time, and on the shape of the bottom, as the speed is generally slower in hollows, and faster over ridges across the flow direction.

 Hazards

 Currents may be variable in speed and direction, and the dive may not end exactly where planned.
 This is not usually a problem when a boat is following the divers, but on shore dives the dive may not end at a convenient place to exit.
 Variable current speed can make it more difficult to stay together in a group.
 Even buddy pairs need to pay attention to this or they will be separated.
+Buoyancy control is also more important, as the speed of the dive can make it easier to hit objects on the sea floor, such as reefs.
+It is recommended to secure any dangling equipment to avoid becoming entangled.